 Lysosomal dysfunction by the presence of non-degradable NPs can have wide-ranging consequences.
 Indeed, next to their pivotal role in the degradation and recycling of macromolecules, lysosomes are also involved in essential cellular processes such as plasma membrane recycling and cell death.
 It is therefore not surprising that, comparable with autophagy, disruption of lysosomal health is associated with a wide variety of pathologies.139 Alternatively, it has been argued that autophagy assists in preserving genomic stability by the regulation of cell fate after DNA damage and even plays a role in micronuclei degradation,140 which are both processes that have been shown to be modulated directly and/or indirectly by cell-internalized NPs.141 NPs can also directly influence the mTOR pathway or gene expression of relevant autophagy genes.136 It has further been hypothesized that NPs can be directed toward autophagic degradation in a manner similar to pathogens and cytoplasmic material.
 In practice, this involves NP ubiquitination and binding of p62 that finally links the NPs to the autophagic machinery.79b, 142 Accordingly, autophagy induction might be a way to try to eliminate these foreign particles.

 The above-described pathways of NP-mediated changes in autophagy are schematically depicted in Figure 11.
-The present part provides an overview of the most relevant and recent findings on nanoparticle-induced autophagy and discusses physicochemical nanoparticle parameters that may have an impact on the elicited induction.

 5. The dangers of autophagy modulation